lotusnprod/lotus-manuscript/manuscript.md

 Wikidata is curated and governed collaboratively by a global community of volunteers, about 20,000 of which are contributing monthly.
 Wikidata currently contains more than 1 billion statements in the form of subject-predicate-object triples.
 Triples are machine-interpretable and can be enriched with qualifiers and references.
-Within Wikidata, data triples correspond to ~90 million entries, which can be grouped into classes as diverse as countries, songs, disasters, or chemical compounds.
+Within Wikidata, data triples correspond to approximately 90 million entries, which can be grouped into classes as diverse as countries, songs, disasters, or chemical compounds.
 The statements are closely integrated with [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) and serve as the source for its infoboxes.
 Various workflows have been established for reporting such classes, particularly those of interest to life sciences, such as genes, proteins, diseases, drugs, or biological taxa [@doi:10/ggqqc6].

-Building on the principles and experiences described above, the present report introduces the development and implementation of the LOTUS workflow for NP occurrences’ curation and dissemination, which applies both FAIR and TRUST (<u>T</u>ransparency, <u>R</u>esponsibility, <u>U</u>ser focus, <u>S</u>ustainability, and <u>T</u>echnology) principles [@doi:10/ggwrtj].
+Building on the principles and experiences described above, the present report introduces the development and implementation of the LOTUS workflow for NP occurrences' curation and dissemination, which applies both FAIR and TRUST (<u>T</u>ransparency, <u>R</u>esponsibility, <u>U</u>ser focus, <u>S</u>ustainability, and <u>T</u>echnology) principles [@doi:10/ggwrtj].
-LOTUS’ data upload and retrieval procedures ensure optimal accessibility by the research community, allowing any researcher to contribute, edit and reuse the data with a clear and open CC0 license ([Creative Commons 0](https://creativecommons.org/publicdomain/zero/1.0/)).
+LOTUS' data upload and retrieval procedures ensure optimal accessibility by the research community, allowing any researcher to contribute, edit and reuse the data with a clear and open CC0 license ([Creative Commons 0](https://creativecommons.org/publicdomain/zero/1.0/)).

 Despite many advantages, Wikidata hosting has some notable, yet manageable drawbacks.
 While its SPARQL query language offers a powerful way to query available data, it can also appear intimidating to the less experienced user.
 Furthermore, some typical queries of molecular electronic NP resources such as structural or spectral searches are not yet available in Wikidata.
 To bridge this gap, LOTUS is hosted in parallel at [https://lotus.naturalproducts.net](https://lotus.naturalproducts.net) (LNPN) within the naturalproducts.net ecosystem.
-The [Natural Products Online](https://naturalproducts.net/) is a portal for the open-source and open-data resources for NP research.
+The [Natural Products Online](https://naturalproducts.net/) is a portal for open-source and open-data resources for NP research.
 In addition to the generalistic COCONUT and LNPN databases, the portal will enable hosting of arbitrary and skinned collections, themed in particular by species or taxonomic clade, by geographic location or by institution, together with a range of cheminformatics tools for NP research.
 LNPN is periodically updated with the latest LOTUS data.
 This dual hosting provides an integrated, community-curated, and vast knowledge base (*via* Wikidata), as well as a NP community-oriented product with tailored search modes (*via* LNPN).

 The LOTUS initiative and its multiple data interaction options establish the basis for transparent and sustainable access, sharing, and creation of knowledge on NP occurrence.
 LOTUS represents an important advancement in the design and deployment of a comprehensive and collaborative NP knowledge base.
-More broadly, the LOTUS initiative fosters cross-fertilization of the fields of chemistry, biology and associated disciplines.
+More broadly, the LOTUS initiative fosters cross-fertilization of the fields of chemistry, biology, and associated disciplines.

 ## Results & Discussion